cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 #### Customer experience

-This solution does not introduce any additional requirements for the solution besides using `Deployment` instead of a `Job`.
+This solution introduce only 1 additional requirement for the customer; Use updated Conjur that includes the new API.
+This requirement is not mandatory; If this requirement is not fulfilled, the solution will fallback to option **(1.a)**, with efficiency price.
-We might add some variables, all with reasonable defaults as to ensure no additinal steps are needed to migrate from Milestone 1 to 2.
+The Secrets Provider chart will be using `Deployment` instead of a `Job`.
+There might be some new variables, all with reasonable defaults as to ensure no additinal steps are needed to migrate from Milestone 1 to 2.

 #### Concerns